 Personal Safety Tips

-- If you would like your student information and phone number unlisted, go to the Registrar's office and file a request for confidentiality.
+- If you would like your student information and phone number unlisted, file a request for confidentiality with the registrar’s office.
 This will place a warning next to your name that instructs college personnel not to give out your information.

 - Report alarming phone calls to University Police.

 - Avoid intoxicated persons.
-If you see a bad situation brewing alert University Police.
+If you see a bad situation, alert University Police.